-Leave nothing but your wake
+Leave nothing but your very small wake

 One of the most treasured features of boating in BC is the health of the marine and terrestrial ecosystems.
 One wants always to practice responsible environmental stewardship, but the need increases as you explore the vast wild regions or tour island archipelagos.

-By travelling here, you are entering the realm of whales, bears, wolves and other wildlife.
+By travelling here, you are entering the realm of whales, bears, wolves, and other wildlife.
 They make this coast a magical place.
 Remember that you are the visitor in their home.
 Inform yourself about the proper protocols around wildlife and examine your behaviour to ensure that you are not pushing them from needed food sources, creating dangerous food conditioning, or causing them to feel threatened by you or your pets.
-Below, we provide links to information that will assist you to be squeaky clean and wildlife wise.
+Below, we provide links to information that will assist you to be squeaky clean and wildlife-wise.

 - Bear aware information